sakhmatd/huion-freebsd/README.md

 # huion-freebsd
-A system service to make the Huion H420 graphical tablet functional on FreeBSD.
+A system service to make the Huion graphical tablets functional on FreeBSD.
+Currently tested on H420 and H950P.

 May work with other Huion devices, let me know if it does.

 # How To Use